 Zones of Regulation

 Kinross PS uses The Zones of Regulation program as our main social-emotional framework.
 This begins formally in pre-primary and is referred to each year a student is at our school.
 The Zones of Regulation program develops awareness of feelings, energy and alertness levels while exploring a variety of tools and strategies for regulation, prosocial skills, self-care, and overall wellness.
 This curriculum provides us an easy way to think and talk about how we feel on the inside and sort these feelings into four coloured Zones, all of which are expected in life.

 Meet Teddy – Our School Dog

-Teddy is a two-year-old poodle crossbreed.
+Teddy is a poodle crossbreed.
 He lives with our Phys.
 Ed. specialist, Mrs Kaminski.
 Teddy has been coming to Kinross since he was a puppy and is rostered into classrooms across the school.
 He has a beautiful temperament and enjoys spending time with students who are feeling sad or lonely.
 If you see Teddy, be sure to say hello!